Is your WordPress site slow? If yes, we need to work on that.

 12. Combine Your Images Into One – CSS Sprites

 A browser has to make multiple trips back and forth to your server to fetch multiple images.
 We can combine these images into one big file which contains all images which will effectively reduce the number of HTTP requests and create a far more efficient process.
 If you aren’t familiar with CSS, you can use a drag and drop method available online to help accomplish the same.
-Use either Sprite Pad or Sprite Me, both are will prove to be useful tools to help create CSS Sprites.

 But for those on a budget, I’d recommend –